abdimohamud/Car-Sales/README.md

-<p align="center">This is an ReactJS web application that implements React-Redux as a state management system for the data used.
+<p align="center">An ReactJS web application that implements React-Redux as a state management system for the data used.
 The user can add and remove additional features of a car and the total costs updates as well.</p>

 ![Alt Text](https://abdimohamud.codes/images/car-sales-demo.gif)